 The SUNY OASIS search tool allows you to search by subject, content type and license type.
 OASIS searches open content from 88 different sources contains 352,345 records.

-Created by George Mason University to search across many major OER repositories.
+George Mason University's Mason OER Metafinder searches across many major OER repositories.
 Use the search box to get started finding OER for your courses.

 Open Textbook Library - includes 635 high quality books that are 66% reviewed that have open-licenses with more added weekly.
 Textbooks can usually be downloaded in PDF, EPUB and HTML formats.
 The Open Textbook Library is supported by the Center for Open Education and the Open Textbook Network.